Definitions and medical terms about stillbirth

 Midwife

-A midwife is a medical professional who provides care and support to pregnant women/birthing people and their families while pregnant, throughout labour and during the postpartum period after a baby’s birth.
+A midwife is a medical professional who provides care and support to pregnant women/birthing people and their families while pregnant, throughout labour and after a baby’s birth.
 Read more about what midwives do.

 Miscarriage

 Miscarriage is the loss of a baby before 24 weeks of pregnancy.
-An early miscarriage happens in the first 12 weeks of pregnancy, while a late miscarriage occurs between weeks 12 to 24 of pregnancy.
-We have lots of information about miscarriage.
+An early miscarriage happens in the first 12 to 13 weeks of pregnancy, while a late miscarriage happens after 13 weeks and before 24 weeks of pregnancy.
+We have more information about miscarriage.

 MBRRACE-UK

 MBRRACE-UK stands for Mothers and Babies: Reducing Risk through Audits and Confidential Enquiries across the UK.
-It is a national audit programme and is commissioned by all UK governments to collect information about all late fetal losses, stillbirths, neonatal deaths and maternal deaths across the UK.
-The programme tracks information about where and why babies and mothers die every year.
+It is a national audit programme and is commissioned by all UK governments to collect information about all later term baby losses, stillbirths, neonatal deaths and maternal deaths across the UK.
+The programme tracks information about where and why babies and mums die every year.

 Mortuary